rusty-bits/OC-tool/README.md

 # OC-tool
-command line tool for building OpenCore EFI folder
+Command line tool for building OpenCore EFI folder

-Builds a working EFI folder based on the list of drivers, kexts , acpi and options that your config.plist specifies.
+Builds a working EFI folder based on the list of drivers, kexts, acpi and options that your config.plist specifies.

 Note: This tool makes certain assumptions, such as:
--git is installed
+- git is installed
--xcode, nasm, and mtoc required to build EFI files are correctly installed and configured to run from the command line
+- xcode, nasm, and mtoc required to build EFI files are correctly installed and configured to run from the command line
--iasl is installed if you want the tool to compile .dsl files into .aml on the fly, but I recommend you compile them yourself and place them in the extras directory.
-The tool will copy whats needed to the EFI directory.
+- iasl is installed if you want the tool to compile .dsl files into .aml on the fly, but I recommend you compile them yourself and place them in the extras directory.
+The tool will copy what's needed to the EFI directory.

 ---